 The number of businesses assisted with CDBG economic development program (CDBG-ED) funds remains lower than anticipated due to several factors.
-Under the current lending environment of low interest rates, businesses are finding conventional loans more advantageous than the underwriting, compliance, and long term reporting commitments required for CDBG-ED funding.
+Under the current lending environment of low interest rates, businesses are finding conventional loans more advantageous than the underwriting, compliance, and long-term reporting commitments required for CDBG-ED funding.
+DEHCR is currently working with stakeholders to make CDBG-ED funds less burdensome with the hopes of stimulating interest in the program.

-In addition, transitioning, reviewing, remediating, and closing issues discovered in projects from the former Department of Commerce remain a top priority of the DEHCR.
-In an effort to ensure continued compliance, the DEHCR provided training through the Council of State Community Development Agencies (COSCDA) in addition to the annual application and implementation trainings.
+In addition, transitioning, reviewing, remediating, and closing issues discovered in projects from the former Department of Commerce remain a top priority of DEHCR.
+In an effort to ensure continued compliance, DEHCR provided training through the annual application and implementation trainings.
+As a result of these efforts, DEHCR is close to finalizing all outstanding issues with loans made by the former Department of Commerce.

-The number of communities assisted with CDBG funds for planning (CDBG-PLNG) remains low.
-DEHCR received seven applications in the 2015 program year and funded five.
+The number of communities assisted with CDBG funds for Planning (CDBG-PLNG) remains low.
+DEHCR received one application in the 2017 program year and funded one.
 DEHCR staff promotes the planning program through contact with consultants, funding agency staff, and presentations at professional organization events.
-Planning utilization is a challenge due to projects needing to meet a national objective and result in an eligible activity outcome.
+Planning utilization has historically been a challenge due to projects needing to meet a national objective and result in an eligible activity outcome.
+In 2017, DEHCR switched from a yearly deadline for PLNG applications to accepting on an on-going basis in an attempt to stimulate interest for the program.

 The number of persons assisted with CDBG funds for public facilities projects (CDBG-PF) significantly exceeded expectations.
+DEHCR received 43 accepted applications in the 2017 program year and funded 39.
 The CDBG-PF program continues to be in high demand with many non-entitlement communities facing challenges with aging public infrastructure.
 DEHCR anticipates the high demand for CDBG-PF dollars to continue in the coming years.

-Through the first full year of operation under the CDBG Housing Regions program (CDBG-H), program funds and services were made available to all eligible Wisconsin communities.
+Through the third full year of operation under the CDBG Housing Regions program (CDBG-H), program funds and services were made available to all eligible Wisconsin communities.
 This effort assisted in meeting geographic needs of the program.
-Contracted grantees were required to meet low-income (30 percent of funds expended) thresholds in an effort to target and provide services to that population.
+Contracted grantees were required to meet minimum low-income (30 percent of funds expended) thresholds in an effort to target and provide services to that population.

-The CDBG SSI/SSDI Outreach and Recovery (CDBG-SOAR) assisted 54 people, the majority of whom were homeless, in applying for SSI/SSDI to ensure they could afford housing.
+The CDBG SSI/SSDI Outreach and Recovery (CDBG-SOAR) assisted 258 people, the majority of whom were homeless, in applying for SSI/SSDI to ensure they could afford housing.

-The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2015 was higher than planned by almost 20 percent (\$12,400 planned versus \$14,815 actual).
+The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2017 was higher than planned by approximately five percent (\$16,764 planned versus \$17,525 actual).
 This increase in cost contributed to a lower number of units being completed.
 Reasons for the higher amount can be attributed to the improving housing market, resulting in higher prices for homes.
 To make homes affordable to Low-Moderate Income (LMI) families, more down payment assistance was required.